six-two/mkdocs-placeholder-plugin/docs/usage.md

 <div class="placeholder-settings-panel"></div>
 ```

-My recommendation is putting in in a (collapsible) admonition like the following to easily show where is begins and ends and set it apart from the rest og the page:
+My recommendation is putting it in a (collapsible) admonition like the following to easily show where is begins and ends and set it apart from the rest of the page:

 ```markdown
 ???+ note "Placeholder settings"